webrecorder/browsertrix-behaviors/README.md

 ### Copy & Paste Behaviors (for testing)

-To test out the behaviors in your current browser, you can:
+To test out the behaviors in your current browser, you can use Chrome's snippets feature to inject them into webpages.
+When setting up for the first time, or updating the script:

 1. Build the behaviors: `yarn run build`
 2. Copy the resulting `dist/behaviors.js` file (it is minified so will be on one line).